NicoHood/Hoodloader/Readme.md

-Seperated different modes better to not cause any errors in default mode Improved writing to CDC Host fixed a bug in checkNHPProtocol: & needs to be a==
+Seperated different modes better to not cause any errors in default mode Improved writing to CDC Host fixed a bug in checkNHPProtocol: & needs to be a== improved ram usage, now with a big union of ram